By: Su Keles| Posted on August 25, 2022

 Master your global communication skills (based on the 8 topics of the “The Culture Map”)

-In this highly globalized environment, it is unavoidable to come across different cultures and, consequently, other work ethics.
+In this highly globalized environment, coming across different cultures and other work ethics is unavoidable.
 Professionals should be informed about those cultural differences to stay on top of their game and, more importantly, not offend their professional circle unintentionally.

 In this blog post, inspired by the bestselling book “The Culture Map “by Erin Meyers, we will dive into the cultural differences professionals can face in their work life.
 Even though there are so many perspectives we can take to interpret different cultures, we will focus on 8 categories; Communication, Feedback, Persuasion, Leadership, Decision making, |Trust, Disagreements, and Time Flexibility.

 Countries with low-context cultures prefer a precise, simple and clear communication style, while high-context cultures prefer a more layered and nuanced one.
 If you’re from a low-context culture, a high-context communicator might appear secretive, lacking transparency, or just a bad communicator.
 But, if you’re from a high-context culture, a low-context communicator might appear condescending or inappropriately stating the obvious.
 The United States is the lowest-context culture in the world, followed by Canada and Australia, the Netherlands and Germany, and the United Kingdom.
 In a high-context culture like China or India, spelling out certain messages too explicitly is unnecessary.
 It can even be perceived as inappropriate.